Do you need a special camera for astrophotography?

 Quantum Efficiency of Cameras

 As we have seen, to get good images in astrophotography, especially with deep-sky objects, we need a long time to image.
 Therefore, if a camera can capture more light than another at the same time, it will actually save you time by producing a better picture more quickly.
 Quantum efficiency measures what percentage of the available light a camera can capture as it is imaging.
-DSLRs typically range between 30 and 40%, whereas dedicated astronomy cameras range between 70 and 90%, which means a special camera for astrophotography can actually save time.
+DSLRs typically range between 30 and 40%, whereas dedicated astronomy cameras range between 70 and 90%, which means a special camera for astrophotography saves time.

 In conclusion